 Clickatell is a member of the Wireless Application Service Providers’ Association (WASPA) in South Africa and we’re bound by their code of conduct.
 WASPA was formed in 2004 as a self-regulatory body with a mandate to represent and regulate its voluntary members which provide mobile-based Value-Added Services (VAS), otherwise known as WASPs.
 For more information, you can view the WASPA code of conduct.

-South African SMS messaging supports binary and Unicode, and there are various standard regulations in place regarding message content, which you can see in the table below.
+South African SMS messaging supports binary and Unicode, and there are various standard regulations in place regarding message content, shown in the table below.
 You can also visit the Independent Communications Authority of South Africa online for more information and guidance regarding these restrictions.

 We’ll make it simple for you to set up a South Africa messaging program.
-Our sales advisors have a solid understanding of the country’s messaging landscape, which means they can easily guide you through the process of setting up your account.
-Email firstname.lastname@example.org to get started.
+Our Online Sales team has a solid understanding of the country’s messaging landscape, which means they can easily guide you through the process of setting up your account.

 |Sender ID regulations||All sender IDs will be overwritten with a local number|

 |Sender ID documentation required||N/A|